divnix/digga/README.md

 [graphical](profiles/graphical) profile depends on [develop](profiles/develop)
 simply by importing it in its [`default.nix`](profiles/graphical/default.nix).

+You can, optionally, choose to export your profiles via the flake output.
+If you add an attribute to [profiles/default.nix](profiles/default.nix) named
+\<your-profile>, then it will become available to other flakes via `nixosModules.profiles.<your-profile>`.

 ## Users
 User declaration belongs in the `users` directory.
 Everything related to your user should be declared here.
-For convenience, [home-manager][home-manager] is available automatically for home directory setup.
+For convenience, [home-manager][home-manager] is available automatically for home directory setup and should only be used from this directory.

 ## Secrets
 Anything you wish to keep encrypted goes in the `secrets` directory, which is